 {\bf PBH dark matter fraction from dynamical and accretion evidence.} We have estimated the PBH dark matter fraction for the five types of dynamical and accretion evidence as follows: \vs{-1mm} \begin{itemize}

 \item {\it For SNe}, the band corresponds to the one shown in Fig.~\ref{fig:datacompare}, which is taken from Ref.~\cite{2022arXiv221100013S}. \vs{-1mm}

-\item {\it For UFDGs}, we assume $0.3 < \fPBH m_{\rm PBH}/ \Msun < 30$, with a largest possible mass of $10^{4}\,\Msun$.
-These values are somehow arbitrary and do not result from a robust statistical analysis, but the large cosmological, astrophysical and observational uncertainties would limit the validity of a more refined analysis.
+\item {\it For UFDGs}, we assume $0.3 < \fPBH\.M/\.\Msun < 30$, with a maximum mass of $10^{4}\.\Msun$.
+These values are somewhat arbitrary and do not result from a robust statistical analysis, but the large cosmological, astrophysical and observational uncertainties would limit the validity of a more refined analysis.
 The values shown correspond to the two extreme cases displayed in Fig.~\ref{fig:rcvsmc}.
-With our simple modelling of PBH clustering, these values could simultaneously explain (i) the minimum size of observed UFDGs, (ii) the relation between their radius and mass, and (iii) their very large mass-to-light ratios due to PBH gas accretion. \vs{-1mm}
+With our simple modelling of PBH clustering, these values could simultaneously explain (1) the minimum size of observed UFDGs, (2) the relation between their radius and mass, and (3) their very large mass-to-light ratios due to PBH gas accretion. \vs{-1mm}

-\item {\it For C-C (core-cusp)}, the displayed region is based on the lower limits from Fig.~7 of Ref.~\cite{Boldrini:2019isx}, extrapolated up to a mass of $10^{3}\,\Msun$ since there is no theoretical restriction on this, other than there being enough PBHs for dynamical heating to be efficient. \vs{-1mm}
+\item {\it For C-C (core-cusp)}, the displayed region is based on the lower limits from Fig.~7 of Ref.~\cite{Boldrini:2019isx}, extrapolated up to a mass of $10^{3}\.\Msun$ since there is no theoretical restriction on this, other than there being enough PBHs for dynamical heating to be efficient. \vs{-1mm}

-\item {\it For CIB-XRB correlations}, the band corresponds to $1 < \fPBH\.m_{\rm PBH}/ \Msun < 100$ up to a mass of $10^{4}\,\Msun$.
-We have not used a rigorous statistical analysis to get more precise values but the proposed band agrees with the order of magnitude estimate in Ref.~\cite{Kashlinsky:2016sdv}. \vs{-1mm}
+\item {\it For CIB-XRB correlations}, the band corresponds to $1 < \fPBH\.M/\.\Msun < 100$ up to a mass of $10^{4}\.\Msun$.
+We have not used a rigorous statistical analysis to get more precise values but the proposed band agrees with the order-of-magnitude estimate in Ref.~\cite{Kashlinsky:2016sdv}. \vs{-1mm}

-\item {\it For SMBHs}, we have followed Ref.~\cite{Carr:2019kxo} in assuming a linear relation between the central IMBH or SMBH, as suggested by the gray band in Fig.~1 of Ref.~\cite{Kruijssen:2013cna}, as well as a Press--Schechter halo mass function.
+\item {\it For SMBHs}, we have followed Ref.~\cite{Carr:2019kxo} in assuming a linear relation between the central IMBH or SMBH mass and stellar mass, as suggested by the gray band in Fig.~1 of Ref.~\cite{Kruijssen:2013cna}, as well as a Press--Schechter halo mass function.
 The upper limit neglects the effects of accretion and mergers.
 The origin of IMBHs and SMBHs in clusters and galaxies is therefore related to the PBH mass distribution.
 The lower limit assumes that the PBH mass increased during the pregalactic era at the Bondi rate, given by Eq.~\eqref{eq:Bondi}, until it reached the Eddington limit, given by Eq.~\eqref{eq:Eddington}.
 However, this is subject to the large uncertainties in the accretion process.
-We note that Fig.~\ref{fig:effect-of-tilt-and-running} suggests $f( M ) \propto M^{-1/4}$ for $M > 10\,\Msun$ in the thermal-history model, which corresponds to a power-law function with $\alpha \approx 9/4$. \vs{-1mm}
+We note that Fig.~\ref{fig:effect-of-tilt-and-running} suggests $\fPBH( M ) \propto M^{-1/4}$ for $M > 10\.\Msun$ in the thermal-history model, which corresponds to a power-law function with $\alpha \approx 9/4$. \vs{-1mm}

 \end{itemize}